ketil-malde/medusa/README.md

-# A metadata-enriched distributed universal service archive
+# Medusa: A metadata-enriched distributed universal storage

 This is a rough implementation of a generic data store and associated services.
 It was developed based on the need for a structured way to